 11.3.4.
 Transport of wheelchairs or walking aids

 Wheelchair transport may be denied if sufficient evidence shows that safe transport may not be possible or doubtful.
-The company disclaims all liability for damage attributable to deficient technical conditions of the wheelchair.
+The Company disclaims all liability for damage attributable to deficient technical conditions of the wheelchair.

 11.4.
 Service Charter

-The Service Charter is the document through which Busitalia (or its Subsidiaries) makes commitments to its customers regarding the services offered, how they are provided, its quality standards and also informs them of the protection arrangements in place.
+The Service Charter is the document through which Busitalia (or its subsidiaries) makes commitments to its customers regarding the services offered, how they are provided, its quality standards and also informs them of the protection arrangements in place.

 12.1.
-Cases of reimbursement/compensation
+Cases of refunds/compensations

 12.1.1.
-Refunds for service disruption – BUS/TRAM
+Refunds due to inefficiency - BUS/TRAM

 a) Urban services:

-b) Extra-urban services:
+b) Inter-city services:

 The refund is equal to:

 12.1.2.
-Refunds for non-use/partial use of the service
+12.1.2.
+Refunds for non-/partial use of the service

-Refund requests may be submitted by:
+Refund claims may be submitted by:

-In the event of a change of residence or school, the Company will verify/ascertain that the new situation does not allow the subscriber to continue using the travel pass they hold.
+For changes of residence or school, the Company shall verify/establish that the new situation does not allow the ticket holder to use the season ticket anyway.

 12.2.
 Compensation for failure or delay in responding to a complaint